 The car industry seems to be heading for driverless vehicles and trucks; it's only time.
-Industry experts state that these new autonomous cars will be safer and more enjoyable than today's cars.
+Industry experts state these new autonomous cars will be safer and more enjoyable than today's cars.
 Major auto manufacturers across the globe have a dirty little secret, and they don't want you to find out.

-Things like Bluetooth and Wi-Fi make driving and calling someone super easy and safe, but it's a gold mine for hackers.
+Things like Bluetooth and Wi-Fi make driving and calling someone easy and safe, but it's a gold mine for hackers.
 The secret the major car brands are trying to hide is that their vehicles have problems with cybersecurity.
 In this blog, I talk about some preventive methods to ensure you stay safe and that hackers don't have the chance to mess with your car.

 4 Ways to Stop Automotive Hacking

 For a hacker to hijack your vehicle, taking over the steering, changing the gears, and eventually stealing it is a breeze, taking over the steering, changing the gears, and eventually stealing it.
-In 2020 alone, there was a 138% increase in automotive hacking events, which will only continue to grow.
+In 2020 alone, there was a 138% increase in automotive hacking events, which will continue to grow.
 Below are six ways to stop automotive hacking; check each point out and stay safe!

 1. Update Software

-Today's cars on cars have more in common with your mobile phone or laptop than vehicles for prior decades.
+Today's cars on cars have more in common with your mobile phone or laptop than vehicles from prior decades.
 It's best always to watch for any notifications to update software recommended by the manufacturer.
 A car with outdated software is perfect for a hacker to steal.
 Most hackers look for the path of least resistance; if your vehicle's software isn't updated, you could be at risk.

 2. Check Your Wireless Systems

 All cars use different wireless systems to warn about cars ahead and keep you safe.
 The risk here is that so many systems we rely on can give hackers many options to take over your vehicle, making you vulnerable.